semgrep/semgrep-docs/docs/deployment/oss-deployment.md

 ```
 </details>

-For a comparison of the behavior between Semgrep OSS CI scans and Semgrep Pro scans, see
+For a comparison of the behavior between Semgrep OSS CI scans and Semgrep Pro scans, see [<i class="fa-regular fa-file-lines"></i> Semgrep Pro versus Semgrep OSS](semgrep-pro-vs-oss).

-## Prerequisites

-- Sufficient permissions in your repository to:
-    - Commit a CI configuration file.
-    - Start or stop a CI job.
-- Optional: Create environment variables.

 ## Set up the CI job